 We expect love to last forever.
 Yet, we can’t stop looking at that sexy girl walking down the street.

-It’s like a slow motion.
+It’s like slow motion.
 We do everything possible to remain calm and avoid showing even a glimpse of what our thoughts are imagining at the moment.
 The second the girl walks away, we feel relief, and we throw a very quick look at our wife walking beside us to see if she suspected want our dirty mind was imagining a second ago.
 Then, our thoughts turn into a different direction, “Does my wife have the same thoughts about good looking guys?”

-Even though we don’t really want to know the answer to the question, and we’ll probably never know the real answer.
+Even though we don’t really want to know the answer to the above question, and we’ll probably never know the real answer.
 Unless, of course, we catch our wife holding hands with the neighbor.
 We tell ourselves that these are only thoughts and even if we had the chance we would never cheat on our spouse.
 Or would we?

 When we are single, we’re doing everything possible to find love.
-We crave for loving arms pulling our pants down, kissing us for good morning and holding us tight till the sun is setting.
+We crave loving arms pulling our pants down, kissing us for good morning and holding us tight till the sun is setting.
 Yet, when we get caught up in some sort of relationship, we feel chained.

 Being alone seems bad when we are alone.
 But much better when we’re having difficulties in our relationship.
 And instead of trying to fix things, every time we argue with our partner we think about “what else is out there.”
-However, the truth about our dissatisfaction from our current partner is, in reality, a camouflage of our own insecurity and loneliness.
+However, the truth about our dissatisfaction with our current partner is, in reality, a camouflage of our own insecurity and loneliness.